mfaani/mfaani/content/posts/devtools/Optimizing App Size/How can I inspect the size impact of symbols in an app binary/index.md

 Apps in the app store are always compiled with dSYMs.
 And must therefore be stripped.

 ## Actual Stats
-**The lack of correct stripping could lead to a ginormous 30% increase for frameworks (and app) binaries as mentioned [here](https://github.com/CocoaPods/CocoaPods/issues/10277).**
+**The lack of correct stripping could lead to a ginormous 30% increase for frameworks (and app) binaries as mentioned [this major CocoaPods issue](https://github.com/CocoaPods/CocoaPods/issues/10277).**

 For a sample framework when misconfigured:
 - There were about 125000 debug symbols.
 After correct stripping it went down to 500.